 Note Read the safety warnings in the Regulatory Compliance and Safety Information (RCSI), and follow proper safety procedures when performing the steps in this guide.
 See http://www.cisco.com/go/asadocs for links to the RCSI and other documents.

 The ASA ships with a default configuration that includes two preconfigured networks (the Inside network and the Outside network) and an Inside interface configured for a DHCP server.
 Clients on the Inside network obtain a dynamic IP address from the ASA so that they can communicate with each other as well as with devices on the Internet.

-Step 1 Connect one end of a yellow Ethernet cable to Ethernet 0 on the ASA.
+Step 1 Connect one end of an Ethernet cable (not provided) to Ethernet 0 on the ASA.
 (By default, Ethernet 0 is the Outside interface.)
-Connect the other end to a cable/DSL/ISDN modem (the Outside network).
+Connect the other end to a cable/DSL modem or gateway router (the Outside network).

 Step 2 Connect your devices (such as PCs, printers, and servers) with Ethernet cables to Ethernet 1 through 7.

 Step 1 Connect the power supply adaptor to the power cable.